 1.5.1 Students in their final year of a Bachelor's degree program at the University of Northern British Columbia who have a grade point average of at least 3.33 (B+) in the last 30 credit hours of coursework attempted may be permitted to register in a maximum of six credit hours of graduate courses on the recommendation of the program concerned and with the consent of the Dean of Graduate Studies.
-Such courses cannot be used for credit if the student subsequently registers in a graduate program if they have been used for undergraduate credit.
+If a student is subsequently admitted to a Graduate program, graduate courses used for credit toward their undergraduate program cannot be used for credit toward a graduate program.